csalvador58/uw-jscript330b-final-project/README.md

   - An Admin will only have the access to create a new user with an assigned role.
 A new document will be created in the User collection DB.
 Invalid inputs will be rejected.
   - Only Vendor users will be able to upload an electronic version of a personal record.
 The record will be authenticated through a simulated Electronic data verification system before passed into the ZK component to generate a ZK proof.
 All necessary data required for the zk system to function is saved into the User_Data collection DB.
-    - The uploading of an electronic personal record will be simulated through data simple data in the request body.
+    - The uploading of an electronic personal record will be simulated through a simple data object in the request body.

 - Read data